AnuchitO/.config/README.md

 	# Path to the alacritty config file
 	config_path: ~/.config/alacritty/alacritty.toml
 using themes: [dracula](https://github.com/dracula/alacritty)
-by clone it to `~/.config/alacritty/themes/dracula`
+by git clone it to `~/.config/alacritty/themes/dracula`